 4. TRUNK INJECTION OF IMIDACLOPRID.
 Legally, a homeowner could buy the injection equipment and buy injectable imidacloprid and learn to inject it.
 This would achiever higher levels of control than any of the above approaches.
 Although expensive and time-consuming, this may be a reasonable approach for someone with a lot of ash trees.
 You would have to have a willingness to be meticulous and careful in learning and applying this method.
 We would also discourage this approach, because if you are going to treat the trees with a method that involves drilling the trees, it is best to treat with a product that has two to three year duration of action (TREE-Age, emamectin benzoate.)

 5. TRUNK INJECTION OF EMAMECTIN.
 Emamectin benzoate, brand name TREE-Age, is really the gold standard for ash borer treatment and prevention, especially for trees that are already infested.
 However, this product is a restricted use pesticide and you must have a pesticide certification to buy it.
 Applied by a professional, this product will kill and prevent ash borers for two to three years at a 99% effectiveness level.
-Go to this link and read page 9 to learn about the comparison of various products:
+Go to this link and read pages 13 and 14 to learn about the comparison of various products:

 CALL A PROFESSIONAL IF: